htmfilho/htmfilho.github.io/_posts/2011/2011-10-10-ejb-lookup-in-a-vaadin-application.md

 </web-app>
 {% endhighlight %}

 The tag `<ejb-local-ref>` is used to declare a reference to a local EJB.
 The example above maps only one EJB.
 So, you have to repeat it for each EJB you want to map.
-Details about this tag can be found <a href="http://download.oracle.com/docs/cd/E13222_01/wls/docs81/webapp/web_xml.html#1013984">here</a>.
+Details about this tag can be found [here](http://download.oracle.com/docs/cd/E13222_01/wls/docs81/webapp/web_xml.html#1013984).
 Once declared, we can get an instance of the EJB in any part of the application using the following code:

 {% highlight java %}
 private InformationSystemLocal informationSystemBsn =